-If, after consultation with the instructor, the examination attempt is not considered to be valid, permission for the student to re-write the final examination may be granted, at the discretion of the instructor and/or Associate Dean, Undergraduate (or delegate), with documentation of the extenuating circumstances.
+If, after consultation with the instructor, the examination attempt is not considered to be valid, permission for the student to re-write the final examination may be granted, at the discretion of the instructor and/or Executive Director (or delegate), with documentation of the extenuating circumstances.

-6.6.6.4 Extenuating Circumstances Occurring During an Online Examination them from completing the examination must notify the instructor and the Commerce Office immediately.
-The Commerce Office will review the Proctor's report, if one is available, evidence of extenuating circumstances provided by the student, and liaise with the instructor of the course to determine if the examination attempt is considered valid.
+Extenuating Circumstances Occurring During an Online Examination

+Once a student begins an online examination, the attempt will be considered valid except in the case of extenuating circumstances.
+Students who experience sudden serious illness during the course of the examination that prevents them from completing the examination must notify the instructor and the Program Manager as soon as possible.
+The Commerce Office will review the Proctor's report, if one is available, and liaise with the instructor of the course to determine if the examination attempt is considered valid.
 If a student is unable to provide evidence of extenuating circumstances, the examination attempt will be considered valid and no retroactive academic consideration will be possible.